Albert Rust (footballer)

-Albert Rust (born 10 October 1953) is a former French footballer, who last worked as goalkeeper coach for AS Saint-Étienne.
+Albert Rust (born 10 October 1953) is a French former professional footballer who played as a goalkeeper.
+He later became a coach.

-Albert Rust
+Summary

-Albert Rust is a football player and French coach, born on 10 October 1953 at Mulhouse.
+Rust is a football player and French coach, born on 10 October 1953 at Mulhouse.
 He became a goalkeeper, holding the position between the years 1970 and 1990.

 He spent most of his career at Sochaux Football Club, he is the most capped player in history of the club, with 455 games played.
 He then played for Montpellier HSC with whom he won the Coupe de France in 1990.